metamath/metamath-knife/README.md

 # TODO

- * Biggest remaining oneshot optimization is to replace `HashMap<Token, ...>` with something more cache-friendly
  * For incremental verifiers, we can do finer-grained dependency tracking
  * There's no grammatical parser or outline inference just yet
- * Might want to get into some proof model stufff?
+ * Might want to get into some proof model stuff?